3 best practices to increase your app retention rate

 The science behind app retention

 Marketing strategies and technologies change, but human psychology doesn’t.
-Before delving into the nuts and bolts of app retention best practices, we must understand the science behind forming habits—and getting users to return to your app.
+Before delving into the nuts and bolts of app retention metrics and best practices, we must understand the science behind forming habits—and getting users to return to your app.

 Nir Eyal, the author of Hooked: How to Build Habit-Forming Products, used the Hooked model to explain how people develop a habit of using a product.